xintao0202/Data-Engineering-Nanodegree/Capstone Project Folder/README.md

     * Create DAG `stock_historic_etl_dag.py` to implement the following tasks:
          * i.
 Save historic raw data in s3://stock.etl/raw-historic-data/.
          * ii.
 Load raw data from S3 and make staging tables and save to Redshift cluster.
+         * iii.
+This DAG will run only once unless need update histric data

 ### Purpose of the final data model
 The final data model will be used to predict next day's stock market (rise or drop) using previous's one month stock price and most recent world's news.